-Construction of Site C takes place over many years and in various locations.
-To better explain Site C construction, we have organized activities by the following six categories: Dam Site Area, Roads & Highways, Peace River/Reservoir Area, Transmission Lines, Hudson's Hope Shoreline Protection, and the Production & Transport of Materials.
+Construction of Site C is taking place over many years and in various locations.
+To better explain Site C construction, we've organized activities by the following six categories: Dam Site Area, Roads & Highways, Peace River/Reservoir Area, Transmission Lines, Hudson's Hope Shoreline Protection, and the Production & Transport of Materials.

 Our principles for Site C construction

 - We will uphold a safety-first culture for the people working on the Site C project and for people living and travelling near our construction sites.

 - We will strive to minimize construction-related impacts to residents, businesses, property owners, communities and Aboriginal groups in the Site C project area.

 - We will inform and notify Peace region residents, businesses, property owners, communities and Aboriginal groups about Site C construction activities and schedule.

-- We will foster a two-way dialogue between BC Hydro and Peace region residents, businesses, property owners, communities and Aboriginal groups to ensure we are aware of local interests, issues and concerns.
+- We will foster a two-way dialogue with Peace region residents, businesses, property owners, communities and Aboriginal groups to ensure we are aware of local interests, issues and concerns.

 - We will promote business and job opportunities for local, regional and Aboriginal companies and workers during Site C construction.

 Site Preparation Activities